turbot/steampipe-plugin-guardrails/docs/tables/guardrails_resource.md

 ```

 ### Search for AWS IAM Roles by name (Turbot side)
+Explore which AWS IAM roles have 'admin' access to better understand and manage permissions within your AWS environment.
+This can help in enhancing security by identifying potential areas of risk.
 This query will ask Turbot to filter the resources down to the given `filter`,
 limiting the results by name.

 ```sql
 select